dongchensteven/dongchen.co/archetypes/default.md

 draft: false
 keywords: []
 description: ""
-tags: [ "Linux", "Server" ]
+tags: [ "Java", "Spring Stack", "Spring", "Spring Boot" ]
-categories: [ "Linux Administrator: Simple But Profound" ]
+categories: [ "Spring Stack Developer: Simple But Profound" ]
 author: "Dong Chen"

 # You can also close(false) or open(true) something for this content.